Pediatric Lyme Disease: Why Children Are Misdiagnosed

 Maya had never struggled in school.
 At 13, she was in advanced classes and maintained close friendships.
 Two weeks after a family camping trip in upstate New York, everything changed.

 First came severe headaches.
-Then she started forgetting homework assignments.
-Within a month, she was crying over math problems she used to finish easily, snapping at her parents, and complaining that her knees hurt.
+Then she began forgetting homework assignments.
+Within a month, she was crying over math problems she previously solved easily, snapping at her parents, and complaining that her knees hurt.

-Her pediatrician found nothing.
+Her pediatrician found nothing concerning.
 Blood work was normal.
 “Probably just stress,” the doctor suggested.
-“Maybe anxiety about high school.”

-A therapist mentioned ADHD—something that had never been an issue.
+A therapist considered ADHD—something that had never previously been an issue.
 The school recommended anxiety accommodations.

-This pattern happens regularly.
-Pediatric Lyme disease frequently presents as behavioral or academic decline—and standard approaches miss it.
+This pattern occurs regularly.
+Pediatric Lyme disease frequently presents as behavioral or academic decline—and standard approaches often miss it.

 Behavioral and cognitive changes dominate.
-A well-adjusted child suddenly develops anxiety, obsessive behaviors, or academic difficulties.
-These get attributed to developmental phases or psychiatric conditions—delaying recognition of infection.
+A previously well-adjusted child may suddenly develop anxiety, obsessive behaviors, or academic difficulty.

-Joint pain gets dismissed.
-The migratory nature of Lyme arthritis—affecting different joints at different times—is labeled “growing pains.”
+Joint pain is dismissed.
+The migratory nature of Lyme arthritis—affecting different joints at different times—is often labeled “growing pains.”

-Fatigue is called laziness.
-Parents hear their child needs better sleep hygiene.
-The profound exhaustion of tick-borne illness is mistaken for poor habits.
+Fatigue is misunderstood.
+The profound exhaustion of tick-borne illness may be mistaken for poor sleep habits or lifestyle problems.

 The overlap between Lyme disease and common childhood diagnoses creates predictable patterns:

-Each specialist sees one piece.
-No one asks whether a single infection explains the entire pattern.
+Each specialist sees one piece of the puzzle.
+Few step back to ask whether a single infection might explain the entire pattern.

 Tick Exposure Goes Unnoticed